 Substance abuse treatment centers are highly regulated.
 Since your facility cannot commence operations until you are licensed, you should rely on attorneys who have knowledge of and experience with New Jersey’s regulations governing these treatment facilities as soon as possible.
 Even simple corporate structure questions can sometimes leave new clinical practitioners concerned about the legal choices they must make as they start out.
 For example, should your practice be comprised of an LLC or an S corporation, what steps should you take to separate your personal from professional assets, and so on?
 We can help you navigate the regulatory maze.

 In order to expand the physical plant of your treatment center, you must obtain approval from the state.
 Although it is possible to expedite the process, obtaining approval can be confusing, especially if you plan to provide new services.
 Our attorneys can guide you with your expansion or relocation project.

 In New Jersey, CSLRs are facilities where individuals in recovery can live in communal support with other people in early recovery.
 Inherent zoning concerns, specific regulations that must be satisfied, and an unfortunate tendency in communities, such as (NIMBY) obstacles, require sophisticated legal counsel.

 Whether you are an individual in recovery with legal issues or a provider of substance-abuse related clinical service, you likely have questions.
-Our New Jersey addiction and recovery lawyers at John Rue & Associates provide a free 30-minute consultation to individuals in recovery.
+Our New Jersey addiction and recovery lawyers at John Rue & Associates provide a 30-minute consultation to individuals in recovery.
 Clinical service providers, both individual and institutional, should contact us directly to schedule a formal consultation for a modest fee.
 Call us at 862-283-3155 or contact us online for more information.
 We have offices located in Montclair, Ridgewood, Haddonfield, and Princeton, New Jersey, and we serve clients throughout the state.

 Attention NJ Civil Rights Lawyers